Clairehuntington/BIS15W2022_chuntington/midterm2/midterm_2.md

 ```

 ![](midterm_2_files/figure-html/unnamed-chunk-26-1.png)<!-- -->
-Here I chose to compare life expectancy and population for the five countries that I found before had the top GDP per capita.
+For this question, I chose to compare life expectancy and population for the five countries that I found before had the top GDP per capita.